 For so long I looked outside me to fix what was in.
 My #1 way of trying to cure myself was through relationships… many of them.
-I saw their faults and amplified mine, while diminishing my own.
-Finding fault repeatedly, even unnecessarily, within a love relationship will eventually either drive the person away or at the least injure the love that is shared.
+I saw their faults and amplified them, while diminishing my own.
+Finding fault repeatedly, even unnecessarily, within a love relationship will eventually either drive the person away or at the least will wound the love that is shared.

 I had to learn:

 1. The moment you realize that the person you cared for has nothing intellectually or spiritually to offer you, but a headache.

 2. The moment you realize God had greater plans for you that don’t involve crying at night or sad.

 3. The moment you stop comparing yourself to others because it undermines your worth, education and your parent’s wisdom.

 4. The moment you live your dreams, not because of what it will prove or get you, but because that is all you want to do.
 People’s opinions don’t matter.

 5. The moment you realize that no one is your enemy, except yourself.

 6. The moment you realize that you can have everything you want in life.
 However, it takes timing, the right heart, the right actions, the right passion and a willingness to risk it all.
 If it is not yours, it is because you really didn’t want it, need it or God prevented it.